lookfirst/gulp-helpers/README.md

 });
 ```

-Using gulp-helpers, we end up with this single line in the gulpfile to define [the task](https://github.com/lookfirst/gulp-helpers/blob/master/src/tasks/less.js).
+Using gulp-helpers, we end up with a single line in the gulpfile to define [the task](https://github.com/lookfirst/gulp-helpers/blob/master/src/tasks/less.js).

 ```
 npm install gulp-helpers --save-dev